tatsu-lab/alpaca_eval/README.md

 AlpacaEval is an improvement and simplification of the automatic pairwise preference simulator from [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm).
-Outside of AlpacaFarm, you should be using AlpacaEval.
+Outside AlpacaFarm, you should be using AlpacaEval.
 Here are the main differences:

 - **AlpacaEval merges instructions and inputs**: The AlpacaEval evaluation is the same as the AlpacaFarm evaluation except that the instruction and input fields are merged as `{instruction}\n\n{input}`.
 This affects 1/4 of the examples in the AlpacaFarm evaluation set (the [self-instruct](https://arxiv.org/abs/2212.10560) subset).
-  This simplification provides a more fair comparison for models that were not trained by distinguishing between the two fields (while making models that were trained with this field as separate appear worse).
+  This simplification provides a more fair comparison for models that were not trained by distinguishing between the two fields.
 - **AlpacaEval handles longer generations**: Models in AlpacaFarm were limited to a maximum number of 300 tokens for generations.
 We change this number to 2000 for AlpacaEval.
-Note that this also affects the reference generations (`text-davinci-003`), so the results on AlpacaEval are not comparable that on AlpacaFarm even for examples that had no input field.
+Note that this also affects the reference generations (`text-davinci-003`), so the results on AlpacaEval are not comparable to those on AlpacaFarm even for examples that had no input field.
 - **AlpacaEval removes intra- and inter-annotator variance**: The AlpacaFarm simulator replicates human annotation in terms of both mode behavior and diversity.